 Common Culprits Behind Stinky Drains & Smelly Water

-Are smelly water and stinky drains causing disruption in your home?
-While this experience isn’t pleasant, it is almost always temporary, because some quick diagnostics and easy-to-follow solutions can help your home smell great again.
+Are smelly water and stinky drains disrupting your home?
+While this experience isn’t pleasant, it is almost always temporary because some quick diagnostics and easy-to-follow solutions can help your home smell great again.

 Why are your drains stinky and your water smelly?
 There could be a number of causes:

 - Ventilation Problems.
-Your pipes can get clogged over time due to a build up things like food particles, soap scum, hair, or foreign objects.
+Your pipes can get clogged over time due to a build-up of food particles, soap scum, hair, or foreign objects.
 Other reasons for clogged drains include animals building nests or even intrusion from tree roots.
-Whatever the reason that your pipes get clogged, air isn’t allowed to flow freely and bacteria grows, causing a foul odor.
-What’s more is that sewer gases are blocked and end up back in your home, which is another reason for the bad smell.
+Whatever the reason, your pipes get clogged, the air isn’t allowed to flow freely, and bacteria grows, causing a foul odor.
+Moreover, sewer gases are blocked and end up back in your home, which is another reason for the bad smell.
 A professional drain cleaning service can fix this problem.

 - P-Trap Problems.
-The P-trap is easy to identify: it’s the curved part under attached to the pipe under the sink.
-Its job is to provide a water barrier to prevent smelly gases moving from the sewer into your home.
-If the P-trap has dried out, then the water barrier isn’t present.
+The P-trap is easily identified: the curved part attached to the pipe under the sink.
+Its job is to provide a water barrier to prevent smelly gases from moving from the sewer into your home.
+If the P-trap has dried out, the water barrier isn’t present.
 It can be as easy to fix as running the water.
 It’s also possible that the water has leaked out if the seal is broken, which can be fixed easily too.

 - Sewer Line Problems.
 Walk around all of your drains and fixtures.
 Is the odor present in numerous areas in your home?
 It’s not a clogged drain or pipe.
 The problem is probably the sewer line, which is potentially damaged.
 It’s not carrying wastewater properly, and sewage isn’t draining away from your home.
 This odor is decidedly musky.
 Other signs that it might be a sewer problem include low water pressure and a mysteriously rising water bill.